Toronto, Ontario SR&ED Local Authority

 Scaling R&D with Canada’s Largest Tech Ecosystem.

 🔬 SR&ED Expert Insight:As North America’s third-largest tech hub, Toronto is a powerhouse for Fintech, Enterprise Software, and AI innovation.
-With over 44,000 tech businesses in the GTA, competition for talent is high—making SR&ED tax credits vital for cash flow.
+With over 44,000 tech businesses in the GTA, competition for talent is high making SR&ED tax credits vital for cash flow.
 In 2026, Toronto firms can leverage the expanded $6 million federal expenditure limit and Ontario’s OITC/ORDTC to recover up to 65% of R&D wages.
-Whether you’re a Spadina startup or a Bay Street scale-up, we ensure your technical uncertainties are documented to survive CRA "AI-enhanced" risk assessments.
+Whether you’re a Spadina startup or a Bay Street scale-up, we ensure your technical uncertainties are documented to maximize your SR&ED tax credits.

 Max Salary SR&ED Recovery